scellecs/morpeh/README.md

 ```

 All systems types:
-* `IInitializer` - have only OnAwake and Dispose methods, convenient for executing startup logic
+* `IInitializer` - has OnAwake and Dispose methods only, which is convenient for executing startup logic
 * `ISystem` - main system that executes every frame in Update.
 Used for main game logic and data processing
 * `IFixedSystem` - system that executes in FixedUpdate with fixed time step
 * `ILateSystem` - system that executes in LateUpdate, after all Updates.
 Useful for logic that should run after main updates